LaVern Torgeson: Coaching career

 In September 1959, Toregson announced that he was retiring as a player and had been hired as an assistant coach with the Redskins.
 He was with the Redskins from 1959 to 1961.

 In January 1962, Torgeson left the Redskins to become an assistant coach with the Pittsburgh Steelers under his former Lions head coach Buddy Parker.
 He remained with the Steelers from 1962 to 1968.

 In February 1969, Torgeson was hired by the Los Angeles Rams as their defensive line coach under head coach George Allen.
 He remained with the Rams for the 1969 and 1970 seasons.
 In those two years under Allen and Torgeson, the Rams compiled a 20–7–1 record.

 In 1971, Allen left the Rams to become head coach of the Washington Redskins.
 Torgeson followed Allen and became the Redskins' defensive coordinator from 1971 to 1977.
 During seven seasons under Allen and Torgeson, the Redskins compiled a 67–30–1 record; they won the conference title in 1972 (but lost Super Bowl VII to the Miami Dolphins in January 1973).

 In February 1978, Allen returned to the Los Angeles Rams, and Torgeson followed him as an assistant coach, but Allen was fired in mid-August.
 Torgeson remained with the Rams under newly-promoted head coach Ray Malavasi for three years, through the 1980 season.
 They compiled a 12–4 record in 1978, won the NFC championship in 1979 (but lost Super Bowl XIV in January 1980), and were 11–5 in 1980.

 In February 1981, Torgeson returned to the Redskins as defensive line coach.
 He remained with the Redskins for 13 years, through the 1993 season.
 He was an assistant under head coaches Joe Gibbs from 1981 to 1992 and Richie Petitbon in 1993.
 During his tenure with the Redskins, the team won Super Bowl XVII in 1983, Super Bowl XXII in 1988, and Super Bowl XXVI in 1992, and lost Super Bowl XVIII in 1984.
 When Norv Turner took over as head coach of the Redskins in early 1994, Torgeson and several other assistant coaches were dismissed.

 Torgeson concluded his coaching career as the defensive coordinator and linebackers coach for the Frankfurt Galaxy in 1996.

-Later years
+Later life

 After retiring from coaching, Torgeson lived with his wife Nola (Carmichael) Torgeson in Huntington Beach, California.
 In 1970, he was inducted into the Washington State University Athletic Hall of Fame.
 He was also inducted into the State of Washington Sports Hall of Fame in 1994.
 Torgeson died in 2015 at age 86 in Huntington Beach.